-- Unexcused late projects will be graded down a full letter grade for every day it is late. - You must turn in all major projects to pass the class (even though projects turned in more than 5 days after the deadline will earn a "0") - Projects will be graded down a full letter grade if you do not turn in a complete 1st draft on time. - Contact me BEFORE THE DUE DATE if you can't make a deadline for a project-we can try to work something out. - Missed discussion boards and in-class/participation assignments cannot be made up.
+- Unexcused late projects will be graded down a full letter grade for every day it is late-if it is a few hours late on the same day, it will be graded down by half a letter grade - You must turn in all major projects to pass the class (even though projects turned in more than 5 days after the deadline will earn a "0") - Projects will be graded down a full letter grade if you do not turn in a complete 1st draft on time OR if you miss a peer-editing workshop day. - Contact me BEFORE THE DUE DATE if you can't make a deadline for a project-we can try to work something out. - Missed discussion boards and in-class/participation assignments cannot be made up.